Wage labour

 Wage labour (also wage labor in American English), usually referred to as paid work, paid employment, or paid labour, refers to the socioeconomic relationship between a worker and an employer in which the worker sells their labour power under a formal or informal employment contract.
 These transactions usually occur in a labour market where wages or salaries are market-determined.

 In exchange for the money paid as wages (usual for short-term work-contracts) or salaries (in permanent employment contracts), the work product generally becomes the undifferentiated property of the employer.
 A wage labourer is a person whose primary means of income is from the selling of their labour in this way.

 Characteristics

-In modern mixed economies such as those of the OECD countries, it is currently the most common form of work arrangement.
+In modern mixed economies such as those of the OECD countries, it is the most common form of work arrangement.
 Although most labour is organised as per this structure, the wage work arrangements of CEOs, professional employees, and professional contract workers are sometimes conflated with class assignments, so that "wage labour" is considered to apply only to unskilled, semi-skilled or manual labour.